 This is not the case in Italy where you have to do everything yourself.
 It helps if you are flexible with all aspects of your move from the onset.

 For instance, you may succeed in securing a nice 30+ hour a-week job.
 However, you should also be open to the possibility that you work effectively freelance, at least in the beginning.

 Perhaps you will need to spend a couple of hours in the mornings working as a substitute teacher somewhere.
 Then maybe you spend the afternoons offering private tutoring – at least until you find a long-term, full-time position.

 Essentially, you do not need to learn any Italian in order to teach English in Italy.
 The entire concept of ¨ESL¨ (teaching English as a second language) is based on immersing the student in an environment where they are forced to learn and speak English.

-The idea behind this kind of teaching method being that students supposedly learn faster if they are put into a situation where they have to speak in their new language.
-You do not have to worry about learning Italian so that you can communicate with your students.
+The idea behind this kind of teaching method is that students supposedly learn faster if they are put into a situation where they have to speak their new language.
+You do not have to worry about learning Italian so you can communicate with your students.

 Finding an apartment

 It is a good idea to move into short-term rental accommodation when you first move to Italy.
 This is particularly true if you haven´t secured a teaching position prior to your arrival.